skepticoin/skepticoin/README.md

 **A:** [No](https://github.com/skepticoin/skepticoin/blob/master/docs/security.md)

+##

+**Q:** Is this some kind of get rich quick scheme?
+**A:** If you're asking you're probably looking for one.
+If you're buying skepticoin in the hope that some greater fool
+       will buy them from you at a higher price, just know that, on average, it's likely that you're the greatest fool.

 ## Commonly raised objections

 **O:** I can't buy skepticoin at an exchange -- this means it's not a "real" coin!